 The 3D mind is the source of our intuition, insights, wisdom, and creative potential.
 It harbors our sense of meaning, purpose, and values and fosters compassion, empathy, and connection.
 In the 3D state, we lose track of time, place and self and experience deep inner calm and joy (i.e. being in flow or in the zone).
 The 3D mind is also the essence of our shared humanity and most of us use it much less than possible.

-One way to think about the three states of mind is through this simple analogy.
+We can understand the three states of mind with this simple analogy.
 Imagine you are visiting a new city:

-Being in the 1D mind is akin to driving a car through the city.
-You can move through it relatively quickly and do some basic sightseeing.
-Yet, what you learn is limited because you are confined to roads.
+Being in the 1D mind is like driving a car through the city.
+It’s fast and efficient, yet what we learn is limited because we are confined to roads.